-On May 7, 2012, we issued \$500,000 of % Secured Promissory Notes as part of a \$1,500,000 Secured Promissory Note credit facility.
+During the six months ended June 30, 2012, we issued \$1,216,000 of 12% Secured Promissory Notes as part of a \$1,500,000 Secured Promissory Note credit facility.
 All of the Secured Promissory Notes are to be secured by first priority security interests on all of our assets.
 Accordingly, if we are unable to make any of the required payments under the Secured Promissory Notes or if we are otherwise unable to repay the debentures when repayment of the debentures are due, the holders of the debentures will have the right to foreclose on all of our assets, which would prevent us from continuing our operations.
-The Secured Promissory Notes mature on June 30, 2012.
+The Secured Promissory Notes have an extended maturity date of September 30, 2012.
 We currently do not have the funds to repay the Secured Promissory Notes on their scheduled maturity date.
 Failure to repay the foregoing debentures will result in a default, which could result in the acceleration of the debentures and the foreclosure of our assets which, in turn would result in our inability to conduct any further operations and the termination of our business.